wilsonmar/WebSockets/JMeter.md

 This is the same across operating systems, which is why JMeter can run on PC and Mac.

-## <a name="Download"> Download JMeter</a>
+## <a name="Download4PC"> Download JMeter for PCs</a>
-(as <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
+If you follow what <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
-Zac explained in 2008</a>),
+Zac explained in 2008</a>) and download from a mirror website on the
 <a target="_blank" href="http://jmeter.apache.org/download_jmeter.cgi">
-The Apache download web page</a> provides an installer directly from various mirrors.
+Apache download web page</a>,

-When I downloaded on Jun 30, 2015 it was apache-jmeter-2.13.zip which I unzip to the Downloads folder.
+you then need to unzip, create a folder, move it, etc.

 PROTIP:
 If you run Windows, I think it's simpler to:

-1) open a command window,
+1) Open a command window,

 2) install Chocolatey in Powershell (if your haven't already)